systemsdk/docker-symfony-api/readme.md

 docker-compose build
 make start
 ```
+Note 1: Please use next command if you need to build staging environment `docker-compose -f docker-compose-staging.yml build` instead `docker-compose build`.

-Note: Please use next command if you need to build prod environment `docker-compose -f docker-compose-prod.yml build` instead `docker-compose build`.
+Note 2: Please use next command if you need to build prod environment `docker-compose -f docker-compose-prod.yml build` instead `docker-compose build`.

 ## Start and stop environment
 Please use next make commands in order to start and stop environment: